 Learn From the Pros

-If you really want to drill into FTP and how you can maximize yours, check out the Zwift Coaching Podcast with Matt Rowe, Greg Henderson, and Kevin Poulton.
-They breakdown FTP and how you can reach your full potential.
+If you really want to drill into FTP and how you can maximize yours, check out Zwift PowerUp Cycling Podcast episode 4 with Matt Rowe, Greg Henderson, and Kevin Poulton.
+They break down FTP and how you can reach your full potential!